 September 7, 1951, Army PFC Cecil E. Page from Monroe County, Army PFC Lloyd W. Reid from Jefferson County, Army PVT Earl E. Roberts from Montgomery County, and Army PFC Robert L. Roberts from Owsley County, all died in the Korean War.

 September 7, 1956, the Kentucky State Fair opened, with 36,672, more than doubling last year’s opening night count.
 Governor and Mrs. Chandler opened the fair at 11:00 a.m. by cutting a blue ribbon.
-The governor claimed the Exhibition center is one of the finest in the world.
+The governor claimed the Exhibition Center as one of the finest in the world.

-September 7, 1994, Dr. Peter W. Ross is the Kentucky Medicaid program’s first million dollar man, having been paid $1,165,832 for treating Medicaid patients in one year period.
-Dr. Ross works 12-14 hours a day and most of his money goes towards paying for his practice’s bills.
-None of Kentucky’s 5,000 doctors get rich of Medicaid.
+September 7, 1994, Dr. Peter W. Ross became Kentucky’s 1st doctor to bill Medicaid one million dollars, having been paid $1,165,832 for treating Medicaid patients in one year period.
+Dr. Ross worked 12-14 hours a day.
+Most of his money went towards paying his practice’s bills.
+None of Kentucky’s 5,000 honest doctors get rich of Medicaid.

-On September 7, 2001, officials announced that pollution around the Paducah uranium plant is spreading and poses a serious enough threat to human health for the state to warn people about eating fish from Big Bayou Creek, that flows by the plant.
+On September 7, 2001, officials announced that pollution around the Paducah uranium plant spread and posed a serious enough threat to human health.
+The state warned people not to eat fish from Big Bayou Creek, which flowed by the plant.